 Copy photographer Sarah Elliott's subtle, sophisticated table by filling a tall pitcher with tall, dried grass clippings.
 Simple, understated, and basically free, this centerpiece is foolproof.
 Complete the look with white tapered candles in neutral candlestick holders for added ambiance.

 Create an Artful Mess of Autumnal Branches

-Leave it to entertaining expert Athena Calderone of EyeSwoon to make a compelling case for putting wild autumnal branches at the center of your Thanksgiving holiday table.
-When contrasted with traditional taper candles, the far-from-fussy arrangement looks downright chic.
+Leave it to entertaining expert Athena Calderone of EyeSwoon to make a compelling case for putting wild autumnal branches at the center of your holiday table.
+When contrasted with traditional tapered candles, the far-from-fussy arrangement looks downright chic.
 All that's missing is a bowlful seasonal fruit to complete the rustic tablescape.

 Add a Simple Pop of Green With Gourds

 Let's face it: The holidays can sometimes be dominated by delicious beige foods.
 (Think turkey, mashed potatoes, stuffing—we rest our case.)
 Enter: This ingeniously simple green centerpiece by Athena Calderone to add some much-needed color to your table.
 Top a linen tablecloth with green gourds and branches and you're done.